Revolution Muslim

-Revolution Muslim (RM) was an organization based in New York City that advocated the establishment of a traditionalist Islamic state through the removal of the current rulers in Muslim-majority nations and an end to what they consider "Western imperialism".
-It was founded in 2007 by two American Muslim men: Jesse Curtis Morton and Yousef Al-Khattab.
+Revolution Muslim (RM) was a Pan-Islamic organization based in New York City that advocated the establishment of a traditionalist Islamic state through the removal of the current rulers in Muslim-majority nations and an end to what they consider "Western imperialism".
+It was founded in 2007 by two American Muslim men: Jesse Curtis Morton and Yousef al-Khattab.

 They operated both on their website "RevolutionMuslim.com" and through street preaching and protests.
 They frequently protested outside the Islamic Cultural Center of New York, a moderate Muslim mosque.
-The website was eventually shut down on November 2010, shortly after the arrest of one of the leaders.
+The website was eventually shut down in November 2010, shortly after the arrest of one of the leaders.

 By November 2013, Morton, Zachary Adam Chesser, and al-Khattab—the organization's leaders—had all been arrested and convicted in US courts.
 Morton was released in 2015 and al-Khattab in 2016, while Chesser is scheduled to be released in 2032.

 History

 The group of 5–10 members was co-founded in 2007 and run by two American converts to Islam, Yousef al-Khattab (born Joseph Cohen) and Jesse Curtis Morton (who used the pen name Younes Abdullah Mohammed), who said their spiritual leader was Abdullah al-Faisal.

 Al-Khattab had been born to a secular Jewish family from Atlantic City, New Jersey.
 He later became an Orthodox Jew and moved to Israel, where he studied at an Orthodox rabbinical school.
 He and his family converted to Islam and moved to the Palestinian Territories as well as East Jerusalem.
 He is said to have worked driving a taxi, operating a pedicab, or running a restaurant.
 At that time, he took the Muslim name Yousef al-Khattab.
 Jesse Curtis Morton, a Columbia University graduate, was a friend of al-Khattab's.
 As he embraced Islam, he used the pen name Younes Abdullah Mohammed.
 The group promoted propaganda against the United States, Jews, Israel and others on its website, including moderate Muslims.
 The website was largely run by member Jesse Curtis Morton, aka Younes Abdullah Mohammed, a New York resident, but other contributors were from outside New York.

 In addition to propagandizing via the website and blogs, the group has distributed anti-Israeli literature and regularly protested outside moderate mosques in New York City.
 The mosques have called the police several times because of RM activities, but its members have not caused violence at the mosques.
 The website also served as a source for threats against Jews and Jewish organizations, particularly from al-Khattab.
 Legal and law enforcement officials in the US monitored the group, and described its activities at the time as protected by the First Amendment.
 The Anti-Defamation League has monitored the group and its members since 2006.
 A later terrorist influenced by Revolution Muslim was Terry Lee Loewen, who attempted to bomb the Wichita, Kansas airport in December 2013.